redhat-developer-adoption-emea/cloud-native-guides/inventory-spring-boot-gradle-implementation.md

 Open file `.openapi-generator-ignore` find the the following lines right.

+> NOTE: This is not really needed in this lab, just a best practice when dealing with code generators

 ~~~shell
 # Use this file to prevent files from being overwritten by the generator.
 # The patterns follow closely to .gitignore or .dockerignore.